bruno-oliveira/theodinprojectExercises/Tips_JS_&_jQuery/jQueryRef.md

 In the case of our example, the aforementioned function composition coupled with built-in jQuery actions, works as follows:

 When our document is ready, a function will be executed.
 That function will "tell" the div with class 'pull-me' to react to the click built-in action and, following that, the click built-in function, when executed will call yet another function, i.e., the built-in slideToggle action, that will animate our element.

+The final code is available inside the folder jquery_slider and it can be run [here].